-Workers who are covered by the FLSA are entitled to a minimum wage of not less than $7.25 per hour effective July 24, 2009.
-Overtime pay at a rate of not less than one and one-half times their regular rate of pay is required after 40 hours of work in a workweek.
-Certain exemptions apply to specific types of businesses or specific types of work.
+The Fair Labor Standards Act (FLSA) establishes minimum wage, criteria for overtime pay, recordkeeping, and youth employment standards affecting employees in the private sector and federal, state, and local governments.
+Covered nonexempt workers are entitled to a minimum wage of not less than $7.25 per hour effective July 24, 2009.
+Overtime pay at a rate not less than one and one-half times the regular rate of pay is required after 40 hours of work in a workweek.
+Visit the Department of Labor Wage and Hours Division for updated information.